Table of contents

 Core Products

-The MRZ Scanner JavaScript Edition relies on three of Dynamsoft’s core products:
+The MRZ Scanner JavaScript Edition relies on four of Dynamsoft’s core products:

 1. Dynamsoft Label Recognizer - A zonal OCR library that is responsible for the text extraction portion of the MRZ scanning workflow.